turbot/pipes-sdk-go/docs/OrgWorkspaceAggregators.md

-    orgHandle := "orgHandle_example" // string | The handle of the org to which the workspace belongs to. workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace where the aggregator exists. aggregatorHandle := "aggregatorHandle_example" // string | The handle of the aggregator whose details needs to be updated. request := *openapiclient.NewUpdateWorkspaceAggregatorRequest() // UpdateWorkspaceAggregatorRequest | The request body for the aggregator which needs to be updated. mode := "mode_example" // string | The mode of this request (optional)
+    orgHandle := "orgHandle_example" // string | The handle of the org to which the workspace belongs to. workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace where the aggregator exists. aggregatorHandle := "aggregatorHandle_example" // string | The handle of the aggregator whose details needs to be updated. request := *openapiclient.NewUpdateAggregatorRequest() // UpdateAggregatorRequest | The request body for the aggregator which needs to be updated. mode := "mode_example" // string | The mode of this request (optional)

     configuration := openapiclient.NewConfiguration()